John G. McLean Professor of Business Administration

 A member of Phi Beta Kappa and a summa cum laude graduate of Smith College, Ms. Paine holds a doctorate in moral philosophy from Oxford University and a law degree from the Harvard Law School.
 She is a member of the Massachusetts bar and practiced law with the Boston firm of Hill & Barlow early in her career.
-She has provided executive education and advisory services to numerous firms and industry groups, she has served on a variety of advisory boards and panels.
-She was a member of the Conference Board’s Blue‐Ribbon Commission on Public Trust and Private Enterprise and, in 2009, she was a member of the Conference Board's Task Force on Executive Compensation after the financial crisis of 2008.
+In addition to providing executive education and consulting services to numerous firms and industry groups, she has served on a variety of advisory boards and panels.
+She was a member of the Conference Board’s Blue‐Ribbon Commission on Public Trust and Private Enterprise after Enron’s collapse and the Conference Board's Task Force on Executive Compensation after the financial crisis of 2008.
 Ms. Paine is currently a member of the academic council of the Hills Program on Governance at CSIS (Center for Strategic and International Studies) and one of three public members of the Governing Board of the Center for Audit Quality based in Washington, D.C.
 She was a director of RiskMetrics Group (NYSE) until June 2010, when it became part of MSCI Inc., and currently serves on the board of Atos SE (NYSE Euronext Paris).